Crew Using Virtual, Augmented Reality for Science and Maintenance

-Category: Space Hits: 1Flight Engineer Megan McArthur tests augmented reality while wearing the Sidekick headset.
+Category: Space Hits: 13Flight Engineer Megan McArthur tests augmented reality while wearing the Sidekick headset.
 Commander Akihiko Hoshide wears virtual reality goggles for a time perception study.

 Science and maintenance using virtual and augmented reality tools were prominent aboard the International Space Station today.
 The Expedition 65 crew also made sure life support components remain in tip-top shape aboard the orbiting lab.